SkroxiousDM/2d12GameSystem/docs/16-sanity.md

 |95-98|The character sees danger in every shadow and thinks people are plotting against her in every interaction.|Persistent effect: The character has a +2 bonus to Initiative checks and a -2 penalty to Insight checks.
 If the character fails an Insight check she believes that the object of the check has a nefarious motive and is plotting against her.|
 |98-100|The character is a frenetic and chattering bundle of energy at all times.|Persistent effect: The character has a +5’ bonus to her movement.
 The character makes any saves/checks for exhaustion at Disadvantage.|

-## Getting Better: Treating Madness with Spells

-A player cannot choose to fail a save against any of the following spells.
-- Beacon of Hope (PHB, pg.
-216) — the target(s) have advantage on Fear, Despair, and Horror checks
-- [[Bless]] (PHB, pg.
-219) — bonus can be applied to Fear, Despair, and Horror checks
-- Calm Emotions (PHB, pg.
-221) —  removes the following:
-	- The frightened condition
-	- Short-term madness caused by Horror
-	- Long-term madness caused by Horror if the creature also takes a full rest
-	- Despair if the creature also takes a Short Rest
-- [[Charm Person]] (PHB, pg.
-221) — ends the effects of a transient/short-term madness or suppresses long-term/indefinite madness for the duration of the spell
-- Dominate Beast/Monster/Person (PHB, pg.
-234-235) — as Charm Person for the duration of the spell
-- Enthrall (PHB, pg.
-238) — as  Charm Person for the duration of the spell
-- Geas (PHB, pg.
-245) — as Charm Person for a single psychosis for the duration of the spell
-- Greater Restoration (PHB, pg.
-246) — cure a long-term (or shorter duration) madness
-- Heal (PHB, pg.
-250) —  cure a long-term (or shorter duration) madness
-- Holy Aura (PHB, pg.
-251) — advantage on all Horror checks; creatures that have failed a Horror check and are within the radius of the spell may repeat the check at the end of their turn, ending the transient/short-term madness on a success
-- Lesser Restoration (PHB, pg.
-255) — allows the character to make an additional save to end the effects of a transient/short-term madness
-- Mass Heal (PHB, pg.
-258) — as heal
-- Mass Suggestion (PHB, pg.
-258) — as Charm Person for the duration of the spell.
-- Mind Blank (PHB, pg.
-259-260) — automatically succeeds all Fear, Despair, and Horror checks while the spell is active; the character is also affected as Charm Person for the duration of the spell
-- Modify Memory (PHB, pg.
-261) — the target’s memories of a specific event causing psychoses that resulted from the original failed Horror check can be removed along with the Psychoses.
-- Suggestion (PHB, pg.
-279) — as Charm Person for the duration of the spell
-- Wish (PHB, pg.
-288-289) — can cure any single form of madness that a character is suffering from, up to and including indefinite madness

-## Class Updates

-Some adventuring classes are more resilient to the mental strains and stresses of encountering these potentially Sanity-breaking scenarios.
-The combination of faith and inner strength that clerics and paladins possess allows them to add their proficiency bonus to any Fear, Despair, and Horror checks.

-The force of will of monks allows them to use their Stillness of Mind feature to end a transient/short-term madness.
-Monks may also use this feature to suppress the acute effects of a long-term/indefinite madness for one encounter.
-When a monk gains the Diamond Soul feature she may add her proficiency bonus to Fear, Despair, and Horror checks.

-Warlocks are able to use the strength of their pact and unique perspective to add their proficiency modifier to Fear, Despair, and Horror checks.

 # Cheat Sheet

 Think about it this way: